Three faces of random walks in hyperbolic domain: BKT, Lifshitz tails, and KPZ: Face 2: BKT--Lifshitz tail correspondence from deterministic large--deviation landscape for diffusion in

 The presence of a "Lifshitz tail" (LT) in the eigenvalue density $\rho(E)$ near the spectral edge, $E_c$, of a $D$-dimensional disordered system is a well-known phenomenon in condensed matter and statistical physics \cite{lifshitz, pastur, luck}.
 Here we emphasize that a Lifshitz tail can also appear in diffusive systems without external disorder, arising from the interplay between discreteness, specific boundary conditions, and hyperbolic geometry, which together give rise to rare-event statistics \cite{gorsky-nech-val}.
 In the conventional Lifshitz-tail problem for a random Schr\"{o}dinger operator $H=-\nabla^{2}+V_{\mathrm{rand}}(r)$, the non-analytic density of states near the band edge $E_{c}$ originates from rare configurations of the random potential.
 Statistical weights of corresponding configurations are governed by the instanton (saddle-point) contribution to the associated action, $S_{\mathrm{opt}}$, leading to the following singular form of $\rho(E)$ in $D$-dimensional space: \be \rho(E)\sim e^{-S_{\mathrm{opt}}(E)}, \qquad S_{\mathrm{opt}}(E)\sim |E-E_{c}|^{-D/2} \ee The precise form of the tail \eq{eq:38} is highly sensitive to the nature of the disorder.
 For example, a Poisson distribution gives rise to the Lifshitz tail in the form of \eq{eq:38}, whereas a Gaussian distribution of disorder, being smoother, does not produce such a tail in $\rho(E)$ near the band edge.

-Having in mind the $1D$ random trapping problem of Balagurov \& Vaks, and Donsker \& Varadhan \cite{balagurov,donsker}, one may ask how the spatial disorder arising from defects distributed in $1D$ manifests itself in the holographic, disorder-free theory in $\mathbb{H}^2$.
-In \cite{gorsky-nech-val, grosb-nech-pol} it was conjectured that, qualitatively, the spatial disorder in the distribution of defects gets mapped onto a random distribution of “renewal times” at the boundary of $\mathbb{H}^2\{(x,y)\}$ where time $t$ grows linearly with $x$ for diffusion.
+Having in mind the $1D$ random trapping problem of Balagurov \& Vaks, and Donsker \& Varadhan \cite{balagurov,donsker}, where the Lifshitz tail emerges due to the presence of external random distribution of defects, one may ask how the Lifshitz tail--like behavior manifests itself in the holographic disorder-free theory in $\mathbb{H}^2$.
+In \cite{gorsky-nech-val, grosb-nech-pol} it was conjectured that, qualitatively, the spatial disorder in the distribution of defects gets mapped onto a random distribution of “renewal times” of the diffusion near the boundary of $\mathbb{H}^2\{(x,y)\}$ when diffusion time $t$ grows linearly with $x$.
 More elaborated investigation of this question in WKB approximation is addressed in Section \ref{sect:04} below.

 The RG equation \eq{eq:29} for the coupling $g(\ell)$, where $\ell = -\ln y$ can be viewed as the deterministic dynamics of a particle moving in an effective potential $V(g)$: \be \frac{dg(\ell)}{d\ell} = -\left(g^2-(\sigma-\tfrac{1}{4})\right) = -\frac{dV}{dg}, \qquad V(g)=\tfrac{1}{3} g^{3}- \left(\sigma-\tfrac{1}{4}\right)g \ee The potential $V(g)$ provides a direct geometrical picture of the RG flow pointing on a close analogy with the Lifshitz tails and large deviations in disordered systems.
 As it has been mentioned in Section \ref{sect:03}, for $\sigma<\frac{1}{4}$ the potential $V(g)$ has two extrema at $g_{\pm}=\pm\sqrt{\sigma-\tfrac{1}{4}}$, corresponding to the two real fixed points $g_{\pm}$ of the RG flow.
 At the critical point $\sigma=\frac{1}{4}$ these extrema merge into a single inflection point, where the potential becomes locally flat: $V(g)=g^{3}/3$.
-For $\sigma>\frac{1}{4}$ the potential $V(g)$ is monotonic and the particle experiences no turning points: the flow no longer approaches monotonically a fixed point, but instead oscillates periodically in $\ell=-\ln y$ providing the RG limit cycle, for which the BKT transition corresponds to the coalescence and disappearance of the two extrema of $V(g)$.
+For $\sigma>\frac{1}{4}$ the potential $V(g)$ is monotonic and the particle experiences no turning points: the flow no longer approaches monotonically a fixed point, but instead oscillates periodically in $\ell=-\ln y$ providing the RG limit cycle, for which the BKT transition corresponds to the coalescence and disappearance of the extrema of $V(g)$.